-- I In-progress initiatives;
+I - In-progress initiatives;

-- F FERC-mandated initiatives;
+F - FERC-mandated initiatives;

-- C ISO Committed initiatives; and
+C - CAISO Committed initiatives; and

-- D Discretionary initiatives
+D - Discretionary initiatives

 FERC mandated initiatives are initiatives the CAISO must complete to comply with FERC orders.
 CAISO committed initiatives, which the CAISO tries to use sparingly, are initiatives that address very significant reliability or market efficiency issues.
-They also are initiatives the CAISO previously committed to during a regulatory proceeding or has already stated that it would undertake them to stakeholders, the CAISO Board of Governors, EIM Governing Body, or FERC.
+They are also initiatives the CAISO previously committed to during a regulatory proceeding or has already stated that it would undertake to stakeholders, the CAISO Board of Governors, EIM Governing Body, or FERC.
 Discretionary initiatives are the remainder of initiatives suggested by either the CAISO or stakeholders for consideration in the roadmap.
 Discretionary initiatives are prioritized by the CAISO with stakeholder input during the development of the Annual Policy Initiatives Roadmap.

 The in progress code may be combined with any of the other three codes.
-This indicates that a policy initiative has begun and a webpage likely exists on the CAISO website.5
+This indicates that a policy initiative has begun and a webpage likely exists on the CAISO website.

 In addition to the above codes, this document also includes codes for policy initiatives that may affect the Energy Imbalance Market (EIM).
-These codes describe the role of the EIM Governing Body in approving the policy resulting from the initiative.6
+These codes describe the role of the EIM Governing Body in approving the policy resulting from the initiative.